 - itemref will reference properties of an element that may not be contained in its itemscope

-For the purposes of your website, though, you’re best off using JSON-LD.
+For the purposes of your website, you’re best off using JSON-LD.
 It’s the most up-to-date language to use and provides the best results.
-Microdata is only appropriate for certain settings now, and RDFa has become outdated, though it is important to understand its importance to the development of structured data.
+Microdata is only appropriate for certain settings now.
+RDFa has become outdated, but you should understand its importance to the development of structured data.

 Even though schema is one of SEO’s more advanced concepts, integrating it into Google can be quite simple.
 This is because Google recommends using JSON-LD, which is the easiest way to implement schema and is considered beginner-friendly.